 Still certain you are not an aggressive driver?
-Well, what if we tell you that obeying a traffic signal means slowing down for yellow lights?
-Or, that rolling stops are not actual stops?
-Are you always in a hurry?
+Well, what if we told you that obeying traffic laws means slowing down for yellow lights and coming to a complete stop at stop signs?
+Are you always late to your destination?
 Are you frequently angry when driving?
-These are all symptoms of aggressive driving.
-In other words, what if impatient and time-starved driving is aggressive driving?
+Being constantly in a hurry or upset frequently leads to aggressive driving and its consequences.
 The time saved may also be time and money lost in tickets, accidents, and injury.
-Keeping an eye on the expressions and habits of aggressive driving may lower your stress and chances of collision.
-And, it's cheaper than yoga classes.
+Avoiding the causes and signs of aggressive driving may lower your stress and chances of collision.

 Signs You May Be an Aggressive Driver

-SPEEDING.
-Constantly.
-It is a thing.
-You are eternally time-starved and in a rush, annoyed by traffic, an inhumanly hectic schedule, and slow drivers who barely make the speed limit.
+You are eternally in a rush and are annoyed by traffic, an inhumanly hectic schedule, and slow drivers who barely make the speed limit.
 You live in the fast lane.
-And, let’s face it, you think it is only the passing lane for people like yourself, who are going faster than everyone else, and not for those simply passing one or two people ahead of them.
+And, let’s face it, you think the left lane is for people like yourself, who are going much faster than everyone else, and not for those simply passing one or two people ahead of them.

-WEAVING.
 Frequent and unsafe lane changes are a part of everyday life.
 You think of this as efficiency.
 You spend most of your drive scanning for opportunities, crossing as many lanes as possible, and looking for cops.
 You get angry where there is space you cannot get into.
-You frequently pass on the left—wherever left is.
-And, occasionally you believe that you should have been a race car driver.
+You frequently pass using any open lane.
+And occasionally, you may even think about how you should have been a race car driver.

-FAILING TO SIGNAL.
 Last minute turns and opportunities to change lanes mean turn signals are afterthoughts.
-You are looking to get where you need to go as quickly as possible.
-No holds or turns barred.
+You are looking to get where you need to go as quickly as possible, with no holds (or turns) barred.
 Impatiently, you believe the road is a competitive battleground: what if someone speeds up because I put on my signal?
-In your heart of heart, with every blood pressure spike occurring when other drivers fail to signal, you know the importance and courtesy of a timely signal.
+With every blood pressure spike that occurs when other drivers fail to signal, you know in your heart of hearts the importance and courtesy of a timely signal.

-TAILGATING.
 You are never close enough (because someone is always in your way).
-You are constantly trying to communicate your priority on the road.
+You are constantly trying to communicate your priority on the road or intimidate others to move faster.
 You flash your lights.
 You tailgate.
 You find yourself suddenly breaking and accelerating regularly.

-You have probably realized reading this that impatient driving is aggressive driving.
-It is easy to allow the occasional or daily strain make for deadly habits.
+You have probably realized while reading this that impatient driving is aggressive driving.
+It is easy to allow the occasional strain to evolve into deadly habits.
 Aggressive Driver Courses and curriculum are increasingly being required in Drivers Ed and by state motor vehicle departments following violations.
-Road rage statistics show that approximately half of all drivers are prone purposefully tailgate and/or yell at other drivers.
+Road rage statistics show that approximately half of all drivers are prone to purposefully tailgate and/or yell at other drivers.
 Do not wait until it is too late.
-Drive safely.
-Enjoy the ride.
+Plan ahead, drive safely, and enjoy the ride.